cc4i/awesome-gke/mkdocs/docs/workaround/startup-script.md

 #

 ## Description
-In GKE (Standard) you can't run customized startup script due to not support customized host operation system (OS), fortunately we can use DaemonSet to address this issue.
+In GKE Standard you can't run customized startup script when booting up a node due to not support customized host operation system (OS), fortunately we can use DaemonSet to address this issue.
 The following example tried to demostrate how to run a startup script through DeamonSet, you can build you own as the reference here.

 ## Deployment